Holiday 2022 Programming

 Mindy Ratner hosts this celebration of Chanukah, the Jewish Festival of Lights.
 The program explores the meaning and traditions of Chanukah, including holiday foods and Sephardic and Ashkenazi music.

 8 p.m.
 All is Bright

 Lynne Warfel hosts an hour of gorgeous, contemplative choral music that tells the traditional Christmas story with songs about angels, the star, and the manger scene.
-Featured artists include Cantus, Chanticleer, The Cambridge Singers, Bryn Terfel, Emma Kirkby, Jessye Norman, and a variety of choirs.
+Featured artists include The Cambridge Singers, Cantus, and Chanticleer, among others.

 8 p.m.
 A Chanticleer Christmas

 Steve Staruch hosts a program of holiday favorites, new and old, presented live in concert by Chanticleer, the superb 12-man ensemble known as “an orchestra of voices.”